 In the prior landscaping photo, two different types of fencing were used to span a property border.

-In the fence picture shown above, two different types of fences again work together.
+In this fence picture, two different types of fences again work together.
 But this time, one fence rests on top of the other.
-I think this combination of fences presents an especially sturdy image: raised up to eye-level, the privacy fence takes on a "chunkier" look than it would have if it rested on the ground.Continue to 41 of 41 below.
+It presents an especially sturdy image: raised up to eye-level, the privacy fence takes on a "chunkier" look than it would have if it rested on the ground.Continue to 40 of 40 below.

 Why are these people hanging around in front of this pool fence?